 Written by Lisa from Fjords & Beaches

-Flåm and the Nærøyfjord has been one of Norway’s most visited places in the past years, and I was lucky enough to be born and raised in the area.
-There are so many things to see and do here, and the UNESCO World Heritage Site is only one of them.
-I would love to show you the stunning villages where I was born and raised – right in the heart of fjord Norway!
+Flåm and the Nærøyfjord have been one of Norway’s most visited places in the past years, and I was lucky enough to be born and raised in the area.
+There are so many things to do in Aurland, and the UNESCO World Heritage Site is only one of them.
+I would love to show you the stunning villages where I was born and raised – right in the heart of the Norway Fjords!

 The Vangsgaarden Inn is owned and managed by a local family living on site.
 It is a beautiful hotel and Pub/Restaurant, with only 17 rooms and 6 cabins (right on the fjord, they sell out incredibly fast!).
 Some of the buildings on the property are from the 1700s, and breakfast is actually served in one of them!
 If you are looking for that specific Norwegian charm, this is the place for you.
 Prices start from 1150 NOK per night (for a double room including breakfast), which really isn’t too bad when you are visiting one of the world’s most expensive countries.

-Where to eat on a budget: Located only an 8 minute drive from the centre of Aurland (or 15 minutes by boat along the fjord) you will find Flåm Marina & Apartments, right in the middle of the bay of Flåm.
-They serve up a mean nachos for your hangover days, a ‘grown up’ milkshake for your weekends (including vodka and kahlua – my all time favourite), and if you are looking for an amazing meal; try their home made burgers or maybe something from their selection of local meats from Haugen Farm.
+Located only an 8-minute drive from the centre of Aurland village (or 15 minutes by boat along the fjord) you will find Flåm Marina & Apartments, right in the middle of the bay of Flåm.
+They serve up a mean nachos for your hangover days, a ‘grown-up’ milkshake for your weekends (including vodka and Kahlua – my all time favourite), and if you are looking for an amazing meal; try their homemade burgers or maybe something from their selection of local meats from Haugen Farm.

 Prices vary, nachos cost 85 NOK and burgers are 160 NOK.
 The best view in Flåm is included in the price.

-The Flåm area (port and train station) is extremely crowded with tourists and travellers, making it rather uncomfortable in the summer months.
+The Flåm area (port and train station) is extremely crowded with tourists and travellers.
+That makes it rather uncomfortable in the summer months.
 Most tourists worry about getting enough time in Flåm, as they (wrongly) believe that it is where all the action is.
-To be honest, most tours/attractions there involve leaving Flåm in one way or another, so I wouldn’t waste too much time there.
-You will either go on the Nærøyfjord Fjord Cruise (leaving Flåm by boat), take the Flåm Railway (leaving Flåm by train), or go to the Stegastein Viewpoint (leaving Flåm by bus or car).
+To be honest, most tours/attractions there involve leaving Flåm in one way or another.
+So I wouldn’t waste too much time there.
+You will either go on the Nærøyfjord Fjord Cruise (leaving Flåm by boat) or take the Flåm Railway (leaving Flåm by train).
+You can also go to the Stegastein Viewpoint (leaving Flåm by bus or car).

-My point is: do not worry to much about Flåm itself, as this village is not the attraction or the point of visiting the fjords.
+My point is: do not worry to much about Flåm itself.
+This village is not the attraction or the point of visiting the fjords.
 Just enjoy the nature, look around and take it all in.
-It doesn’t matter if you are in Flåm, Aurland or Gudvangen, as long as you can appreciate the majestic mountains and fjords of Norway!
+It doesn’t matter if you are in Flåm, Aurland or Gudvangen.
+As long as you can appreciate the majestic mountains and fjords of Norway!

-- The Fjord Pass gives you discount on selected tourist boat routes with Fjord1.
+The Fjord Pass gives you a discount on selected tourist boat routes with Fjord1.

-- If you prefer the locals to the tourists – visit the pub Duehuset in the centre of Aurland.
-It is where all the locals get together for a beer at the end of the week, and it is also where you will meet the most interesting people!
+If you prefer the locals to the tourists – visit the pub Duehuset in the centre of Aurland.
+It is where all the locals get together for a beer at the end of the week.
+It is also where you will meet the most interesting people!
 Pro tip: Buy us a drink and we’ll forget that you’re a tourist for the night.